sharpstream/laravel-acr-cloud/README.md

 * Restart PHP

 ## Envirnonment Variables
 This package requires a few variables to be added to your projects .env file.
-All of the values for which can be found by logging into your ACR Cloud Account.
+All of the values for which can be found by logging into your ACRCloud Account.

 Your host and request url will differ dependend on your region.